MagickalWiz/magickalwiz.github.io/sysresc-cpdrive.md

 Download the AMD64 ISO, and read the instructions below the download links to install on a USB.

 Begin by opening Terminal and becoming root, either by `su -` or `sudo -i`.
 Type `fdisk -l` to list the various drives.
 Triple-check (at the very least) that you have the correct drive.
+See below image for example `fdisk -l` output.

 >magickalwiz@magickalwiz:\~$ su -<br />
 >magickalwiz@magickalwiz:\~$ sudo -i<br />